magalhini/jQuery-MaskifySlider/readme.md

 In webkit, you can prevent this issue by using the -webkit-mask property, which will hide the overflow images but will hide any borders, box-shadows, outlines, etc, in your elements.
 In Opera I still couldn't find a way to make this work.
 If you need to use this in Opera, it's better to turn off the slider at this point.

+Please note that the 'percentage' option is still a work in progress; it will only work if you're using the grid effect, ie, without margins, as the percentage values still don't account for those.
+Will fix this soon.